Kenny Rogers: 2000–2015

 On August 26, 2008, Rogers released 50 Years exclusively at Cracker Barrel stores.
-The album included some of Rogers' greatest hits, plus three new songs.
-The release is designed to celebrate Rogers' 50th year in the music business.
-In 2007, the England national rugby union team adopted Rogers song "The Gambler" as their unofficial 2007 Rugby World Cup anthem, after hearing prop Matt Stevens playing it in the team hotel.
-Before the semi-final against France and the final against South Africa, Rogers sent video messages of support to the team in light of them choosing his song.
+The album included some of Rogers's greatest hits, plus three new songs.
+The release was designed to celebrate Rogers's 50th year in the music business.
+In 2007, the England national rugby union team adopted Rogers' song "The Gambler" as their unofficial 2007 Rugby World Cup anthem, after hearing prop Matt Stevens playing it in the team hotel.
+Before the semifinal against France and the final against South Africa, Rogers sent video messages of support to the team in light of them choosing his song.

 In 2008, Rogers toured with his Christmas Show.
 He split the show up, making the first half his "best of" and the second half his Christmas songs.
 In 2009, Rogers embarked on his 50th Anniversary Tour.

 On April 10, 2010, a TV special was taped, Kenny Rogers: The First 50 Years.
-Dolly Parton and Lionel Richie were among those set to perform with Rogers during a show celebrating his contribution to country, blues and pop music.
+Dolly Parton and Lionel Richie were among those set to perform with Rogers during a show celebrating his contribution to country, blues, and pop music.
 It took place at the MGM Grand in Foxwoods.
-The TV special was Executive Produced by Gabriel Gornell and Colleen Seldin and aired on GAC in North America and BBC worldwide.
+The TV special was executive produced by Gabriel Gornell and Colleen Seldin and aired on GAC in North America and BBC worldwide.

 On June 10, 2012, Rogers appeared on stage with the musical group Phish to perform his hit song "The Gambler" at the Bonnaroo Music and Arts Festival.
 Also in 2012, Rogers re-recorded the hit song "Lady", a duet with its songwriter Lionel Richie, on Richie's album Tuskegee.
-The pair also performed the song live at the 2012 ACM concert, "Lionel Richie & Friends".
+The pair also performed the song live at the 2012 ACM concert, Lionel Richie and Friends.

 On April 10, 2013, the CMA announced that Rogers would be a 2013 inductee into the Country Music Hall of Fame, along with Cowboy Jack Clement and Bobby Bare.
 In June 2013, he performed at the Glastonbury Festival in England in the Sunday afternoon 'Legends' slot.

 In 2013, Rogers recorded a new album with the name You Can't Make Old Friends.
 This album included the title track, a new duet with Dolly Parton, which was his first single released in six years.

 Rogers recorded 65 albums and sold over 165 million records.

 Retirement

 In 2015, Rogers announced his farewell tour, titled The Gambler's Last Deal.
 He stated his intention to retire from touring at its completion, although he was considering the possibility of recording another studio album.
 In announcing the tour, Rogers indicated at the time that his final tour appearance would be on NBC's Today show.
-Concert dates were scheduled through 2018 and included visits to the United States, Australia, Scotland, Ireland, England, The Netherlands and Switzerland.
-On April 5, 2018, it was announced that Rogers canceled his remaining tour as advised by doctors due to a series of health challenges.
+Concert dates were scheduled through 2018 and included visits to the United States, Australia, Scotland, Ireland, England, the Netherlands, and Switzerland.
+On April 5, 2018, though, Rogers canceled his remaining tour as advised by doctors due to a series of health problems.